Dashlane password manager review 2023: Is it safe enough?

 Encrypted file storage | ❌ | 1 GB | 1 GB/account | Unlimited |

-The Dashlane mobile app is impressive as it includes the majority of features that are available on the full version.
+The Dashlane mobile app is available for both Android and iOS devices.
+The Android app is a bit more feature-rich than the iOS version; however, you will still get most of the important features no matter which OS you use.
 This means you’ll have the same access to all your passwords, VPN, Secure Notes, and auto-fill information wherever you are and whichever device you’re using.

 The Dashlane mobile app supports all the main mobile browsers when running on iOS and on Android.